 Ontario Golf Destinations

-The 18-hole Perth Golf Course in Perth, ON is a public golf course that opened in 1890.
-Perth Golf Course measures 6699 yards from the longest tees and has a slope rating of 123 and a 71.8 USGA rating.
+The 18-hole Keystone Golf & Country Club in Peterborough, ON is a semi-private golf course that opened in 1996.
+Keystone Golf & Country Club measures 6220 yards from the longest tees and has a slope rating of 128 and a 69.6 USGA rating.
 The course features 4 sets of tees for different skill levels.

 • Niagara Falls